aenix-io/etcd-operator/site/content/en/docs/v0.1/contribution-guidelines/_index.md

 Using this way, you don't be able to debug the controller locally.
 After every change you will have to redeploy changes.

 #### Pre-requisites
 - Any docker-like container tool, "docker" by default.
-For more information search for: `CONTAINER_TOOL` in Makefile
+For more information search for: `CONTAINER_TOOL` in Makefile.
 - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)

 **Steps**